dart-lang/language/working/extension_structs/overview.md

 from the current instance is passed on as the argument to the corresponding parameter of the generated primary constructor.

+**COMMENTARY(leafp):** *As with constructors, this method cannot be generated as a strict de-sugaring, since the ability to detect whether or not an argument has been passed is not available in Dart.
+Implementations already support this for default values, so it is likely not problematic to implement*.

 #### Additional generated members

 We may wish to also define additional generated members.
 For example, we may